 While sex is something that will eventually happen, some parents can’t handle the idea of their precious baby doing the deed and fly off the handle when they find out — going so far as to beat up their kid’s partner or chase them buck naked out of the house.

-Apart from the act being very illegal, though, parents reacting to an adolescent’s sexual behavior this way can turn teens off to the idea of sex altogether, says Kelly Melistas, M.S., L.L.P., a child and adolescent psychologist with the Henry Ford Health System behavioral health integrated program pediatric office located in West Bloomfield at the time of interview.
+Apart from the act being very illegal, though, parents reacting to an adolescent’s sexual behavior this way can turn teens off to the idea of sex altogether, says Kaliopi E. Melistas, M.S., L.L.P., a child and adolescent psychologist with the Henry Ford Health behavioral health integrated program pediatric office located in West Bloomfield at the time of interview.

 And that’s why it’s important for parents to react with a cool head if they find out their kids are engaging in sexual behaviors or are having full-blown intercourse.

-While studies show that kids are having less sex than generations past, it can be a little shocking to walk in on little Susie mid-coitus or find Billy’s stash of condoms.
+While studies show that kids are having less sex than generations past, it can be a little shocking to discover your “baby” is sexually active.

 So how can parents discuss dating and sex with their sexually active kids in a healthy way?
 Melistas offers some advice.

 First, Melistas says it’s important to be proactive rather than reactive when discussing the topic of sex, and that parents should have age-appropriate talks about sex with their child as early as preschool — that continue into adolescence.

 “(Conversations about) identifying private parts need to happen early on,” she says.
 “When you find out your kid is dating, I think it’s super important parents talk about what defines a healthy relationship … (and) what constitutes a healthy relationship, sex and different types of abuse that happen.”

 She adds that parents should discuss the emotional consequences that come along with being sexually active — as well as pregnancy, the risks of STDs, when and where it is appropriate to have sex and the risks of sexting and social media.

 It’s also important to be realistic when you’re having this conversation.